TiWo2012/ignitionvim/README.md

 ## inportant

 1. the mouse is disabled so you can only use the keyboard.
-1. you must have a `.todo.txt` file in your home directory.
+1. you must have a `.todo.md` file in your home directory.
 1. this config is not for windows. it will only work on unix based systems(macos and linux)

 ## Features